Academic Achievement Standards

 ||1.50 - 4.0

 I. Academic Caution:

 Following each semester, students are notified of their status by the Registrar.
-Caution students are required to discuss their academic status with a counselor or academic advisor and will be required to develop an Academic Improvement Plan (AIP)1 with a counselor.
+Caution students are required to discuss their academic status with a student success counselor or student success advisor and will be required to develop an Academic Improvement Plan (AIP)1.
 An approved AIP must be on file before students will be allowed to register.

 II.
 Academic Probation:

-After each semester's grades have been posted, students placed on probation will be notified of their status by the Registrar and will be required to develop an Academic Improvement Plan (AIP)1 with a Counselor.
+Following each semester, students placed on probation will be notified of their status by the Registrar and will be required to develop an Academic Improvement Plan (AIP)1 with a student success counselor or student success advisor.
 An approved AIP must be on file before students will be allowed to register.